silently/wsmock/README.md

 rec.NewAssertion().With(customCondition) // it's possible to chain it with other conditions
 ```

-...this `customCondition` is an alternate implementation of `OneNotToBe`.
+...this `customCondition` is a possible implementation of `OneNotToBe`.

 ## Implementation specifics

-The flow of messages in a test goes like (considering a `runWs` server handler):
+The flow of messages in a test goes like (considering a `wsHandler` server handler):
-- `conn.Send("input")` → conn's serverReadCh channel → read by `runWs` (typically with `ReadJSON` or `ReadMessage`)
+- `conn.Send("input")` → conn's serverReadCh channel → read by `wsHandler` (typically with `ReadJSON` or `ReadMessage`)
-- then `runWs` processes the input message
+- then `wsHandler` processes the input message
-- and/or/then `runWs` possibly writes messages (typically with `WriteJSON` or `WriteMessage`) → recorder serverWriteCh channel → forwarded by the recorder to each assertion declated on it with `NewAssertion()`
+- and/or/then `wsHandler` possibly writes messages (typically with `WriteJSON` or `WriteMessage`) → recorder serverWriteCh channel → forwarded by the recorder to each assertion declared on it with `NewAssertion()`

 Here are some gotchas:
 - `conn.Send(message any)` ensures messages are processed in arrival's order on the same `conn`, but depending on your WebSocket server handler implementation, there is no guarantee that messages sent on **several** conns will be processed in the same order they were sent
 - all messages sent to the WebSocket server handler (`conn.Send(message any)`) or written by it (`WriteJSON` for instance) go through 512 buffered channels on wsmock `Recorder` type
-- the `Recorder` stores all the messages written by the server handler: indeed some assertions need to know the complete history of messages to decide their outcome
+- messages written by the server handler are stored until timeout is reached: indeed some assertions need to know the complete history of messages to decide their outcome
 - **but** the message history is cleared after each run (`wsmock.RunAssertions(t, timeout)` or `rec.Run(timeout)`), which is important to know if you make several runs in the same test

 ## wsmock output